How to Safely Pop Your Ears After a Flight (Video)

 Rather than wait for that inconvenient, stuffy feeling to go away on its own, you can speed up the process by utilizing safe and natural methods designed to clear your Eustachian tubes and drain the fluids in your ears.
 These techniques can also come in handy if a cold or sinus infection has your ears blocked hours before a flight, and you want to prevent the potentially painful experience of flying with clogged ears.

-So if it's been a few hours since you got off the plane and you can't quite hear your travel companion's thoughts on the local cuisine, try one of the 5 methods below to unclog your ears and get back to enjoying your trip:
+So if it's been a few hours since you got off the plane and you can't quite hear your travel companion's thoughts on the local cuisine, try one of the 5 methods below to pop your ears and get back to enjoying your trip.

 1. The Valsalva Maneuver